Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Social and environmental performance of for-profit companies

-Requirements: Companies must achieve a minimum score of 80 on the B Impact Assessment, demonstrating high social and environmental performance.
+What are the Requirements: Companies must achieve a minimum score of 80 on the B Impact Assessment, demonstrating high social and environmental performance.
 They must amend their governing documents to consider all stakeholders, not just shareholders, and recertify every three years.

-Description: Certified B Corporations are for-profit businesses that meet rigorous standards of social and environmental performance, accountability, and transparency.
+What does it mean: Certified B Corporations are for-profit businesses that meet rigorous standards of social and environmental performance, accountability, and transparency.
 As of 2025, there are 9,494 B Corps across 102 countries and 160 industries, employing 937,875 workers.

 Link: B Lab Global Site